internetarchive/iaux-modal-manager/README.md

   const customContent = html`
     Can contain any markup, including web components.
 Event listeners also work.
 Try clicking on the picture.
     <div style="text-align: center">
+      <div class="sr-only">Visible for screen-readers only</div>
       <a href="https://fillmurray.com" style="display: block">Fill Murray</a>
       <img src="100x100.jpg" @click=${showBillAlert} />
     </div>
   `;

-  modalManager.showModal(config, customContent);
+  // customContent used to render as slotted content, it can also use .sr-only class modalManager.showModal(config, customContent);
 </script>
 ```